KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ### Remote autocomplete provider

 KeyboardKit Pro also unlocks an ``ExternalAutocompleteProvider``, which can fetch autocomplete suggestions from any external api or data source.

-This provider can be customized to great extent, for instance to modify the request url path and parameters if needed.
-You can try it out in the Pro demo app, by creating an instance that communicates with an external api that you have access to.
+It can be customized to great extent, for instance to modify the request url path and parameters.

 Since most autocomplete api:s require a secret api token or some form of authentication, the demo app doesn't include a provider from start.
-You must create and configure it yourself.
+You must create one yourself and manually register it in the Pro demo.

-If you need autocomplete capabilities that ``ExternalAutocompleteProvider`` currently lacks, don't hesistate to reach out and explain how it can be extended to cover your needs.